uhppoted/uhppoted-rest/README.md

 A public _Docker_ image is published to [ghcr.io](https://github.com/uhppoted?tab=packages&repo_name=uhppoted-rest).

-The image is configured to use the uhppoted.conf and TLS certificates from a Docker volume mapped to:
+The image is configured to use the `/usr/local/etc/uhppoted/uhppoted.conf` file for configuration information.
-- /var/uhppoted/etc/uhppoted.conf
-- /var/uhppoted/rest/ca.cert
-- /var/uhppoted/rest/uhppoted.key
-- /var/uhppoted/rest/uhppoted.cert

 #### `docker compose`